Student Grants

 3 on Me

 New students who register for classes can receive 3 free credits with PCC’s 3 on Me offer.
-This offer covers up to $500 in tuition.
 To qualify, you must be a new student or returning to PCC after at least one semester off.
 You must also be eligible for the College Opportunity Fund program.

 3 on Me applications will be sent to students via email or can be completed during academic advising meetings or success coaching sessions.